OSU-Bee-Lab/buzzdetect/to-do.md

 * Move building of training to python module

 ### analyze.py
-* Create an "analyze only" function that doesn't bother spinning up converters
-     - Or...spin this into the smart-detecting system?
-Look ahead to see if files need chunked, only spin up converters after, instead of having converters figure out on their own
-     - Then I could separate chunkers and converters, although I still want chunkers to take priority to let analyzers spin up if there's idle CPU
+* Update to use new load_audio function directly with no conversion
-* Re-write entire script to use classes and methods instead of functions
+* Re-write entire script to use classes and methods instead of functions?
 * Make system for smart-detecting what data have already been analyzed
     - Read in all available buzzdetect outputs, chunk around those times
     - Or, have user specify overwrite or new file